lxj1999/lxj1999.github.io/_pages/about.md

 # 📝 Research Experiences
 - *2023.04 - 2023.08*, Semantic Segmentation of Laparoscopic Surgery Videos Based on HGNN, NUS
-  - Assisted surgeons in collecting, categorizing and annotating laparoscopic surgery video datasets.
+  - Assisted surgeons in collecting, categorizing, and annotating laparoscopic surgery video datasets.
   - Trained video semantic segmentation model baselines using open-source library "MMSegmentation".
 - *2021.11 - 2022.08*, Terahertz Detectors Based on Carbon Nanomaterials, XJTU
   - Prepared carbon nanotube (CNT) films by wet methods, specifically, dispersed CNT powder into organic solvents using an ultrasonic crusher, and preparing dry 5-micron-thick CNT films using vacuum filtration equipment.
-  - Executed vapor deposition of metal electrodes onto CNT films covered with metal mask using a magnetron sputtering machine or an electron beam evaporation system.
+  - Executed vapor deposition of metal electrodes onto CNT films covered with a metal mask using a magnetron sputtering machine or an electron beam evaporation system.
   - Engaged in the thermoelectric response and terahertz attenuation measurement of CNT-based devices using the Terahertz Time-Domain Spectroscopy (THz TDS) and Terahertz Quantum Cascade Lasers (THz QCL) system.
 - *2021.08 - 2022.03*, Test Verification of Key Equipment Failure Type Identification and Failure Prediction, XJTU
   - Produced four faulty bearings with different lengths of wear on the inner race, measured the data on a bearing test rig using piezoelectric vibration sensors, and collated them into a corresponding dataset.